Threshold for Closing Schools

 To ensure the health and safety of all students, staff, and families, we are encouraging everyone coming into our school buildings to get tested for COVID-19.
 It’s safe, free, and easy for everyone regardless of immigration or insurance status, and your test results are confidential.
 To find a testing site nearest you, visit nyc.gov/covidtest.

 DOE students in grades 3k through 12 receive priority testing at 22 Health and Hospital (H+H) testing sites.
 DOE students are not required to bring a student ID or proof of enrollment.
 Parents and guardians of students are encouraged to bring their insurance card, but with or without an insurance card, there is no cost for students to get tested.
-Please see the COVID-19 School-Based Testing Programs page for a list of the 22 priority sites and additional details.
+Please see the Priority Testing Outside of Schools page for a list of the 22 priority sites and additional details.

 If a student or teacher is feeling sick, they are required to stay home and, if their symptoms are consistent with COVID-19, are asked to get tested.
 If a student begins experiencing symptoms in school, they will be isolated and monitored by a dedicated staff member until they are picked up by their family.
 Staff members who become symptomatic at school are asked to immediately leave the building.